hlavacs/ViennaEntityComponentSystem/README.md

     VecsRegistry reg{};

 There is only one version, and you can instantiate it any number of times, the result is always the same version.
 In the first instantiation you can pass a parameter specifying the maximum number of entities to be stored in the ECS.
-If no parameter is given, then VecsTableMaxSize::value is used, which is the smallest power of 2 larger than the sum of the number of entities of any type E.
+If no parameter is given, then *VecsTableMaxSize::value* is used, which is the smallest power of 2 larger than the sum of the number of entities of any type E.
 If you just want to initialize the registry you can do it like this:

     VecsRegistry{ 1 << 20 };

 Using *VecsRegistry* is not bound to a specific entity type, but commands evenmtually need this information.
 However, all calls are eventually passed on to *VecsRegistry<E>*, where *E* is an entity type.
 This is a specialized version of the registry made only for entity type *E*.
 It is recommended to always use this specialized version, if possible.
 For instance, if you want to create an entity of type *E*, you have at some point to specify the entity type.
-You can create an entity of type
+In the following, we define an *example* entity type *VeEntityTypeNode* like so:

     using VeEntityTypeNode = vtll::type_list< VeComponentName, VeComponentPosition, VeComponentOrientation >;

-with any of these two methods:
+We assume that is has been registered as described in the previous section.
+Of course, any other similarly defined type can be used for the following examples as well.
+You can create an entity of type *VeEntityTypeNode* with any of these two methods:

     VecsHandle handle1 = VecsRegistry{}.insert<VeEntityTypeNode>("Node1", VeComponentPosition{}, VeComponentOrientation{});
     auto       handle2 = VecsRegistry<VeEntityTypeNode>{}.insert("Node2", {}, {}); //if handle of type VeEntityTypeNode

 In fact, the first call simply calls the second call internally.
 Obviously, the parameters for this call must match the list of components that the entity is composed of.

 The result of creating an entity is a *handle*.
 A handle is an 8-bytes structure that uniquely identifies the new entity and you can use it later to access the entity again.
+A handle can be invalid, meaning that it does not point to any entity.
+You can test whether a handle is valid or not by calling

+    handle.is_valid();

+If the handle is valid, then it IDs an entity in VECS.
+However, the entity might have been erased from VECS.
+You can test whether the entity that the handle represents is still in VECS by calculating either

+    handle.has_value();
+    VecsRegistry{}.contains(handle); //any type
+    VecsRegistry<VeEntityTypeNode>{}.contains(handle); //if certain that entity is of type VeEntityTypeNode

+A part of a handle contains an ID for the entity type.
+You can get the type index by calculating

+    handle.type();

-For instance, reading a component from a given entity can be done by any of these methods:
+Reading a component from a given entity can be done by any of these methods:

     VeComponentPosition pos1 = handle.component<VeComponentPosition>(handle);
     auto pos2 = VecsRegistry{}.component<VeComponentPosition>(handle);
     auto pos3 = VecsRegistry<VeEntityTypeNode>{}.component<VeComponentPosition>(handle); //if handle of type VeEntityTypeNode

+Since entities are composed of a list of components, and components have a unique index in them, you can also retrieve a component by specifying its index like so:

+    auto pos3 = VecsRegistry<VeEntityTypeNode>{}.component<1>(handle); //if handle of type VeEntityTypeNode

 Again, all calls are finally handed to the last version, which then resolves the data.
 Only the last version is actually checked by the compiler at compile time, and the first two version thus could result in an empty component being returned.
 You can call *has_component<C()* to check whether an entity pointed represented by a handle does contain a specific component of type *C* using any of these methods: